fdebrus/Nikobus-HA/README.md

   dimmer_modules_addresses
   roller_modules_addresses

-Update each section to reflect your nikobus installation, module address can be found on your nikobus software.
+Update each section to reflect your nikobus installation, module address can be found in your nikobus software.

 Now add "Nikobus" as an integration